Divorce

 Divorce Basics in Massachusetts

-You can also file for divorce on fault-based grounds which must be proven in court.
-These include:
+You may also file for divorce on fault-based grounds, which must be proven in court.
+These grounds include:

-• Abandonment for a year prior to the filing
+• Abandonment for a year prior to filing

 • Adultery